Industry Problem and Solution

 Most engineers understand the importance of achieving the compaction standards in construction.
 Most engineers understand most of the reasons why wet-of-optimum compaction is critically important.
 Many engineers understand the dangers of dry-of-optimum compaction.

 However, few engineers realize their compaction standards are not being achieved in construction.
 Few engineers realize that the beliefs and uses of lab compaction curves is the cause of this problem.
 This is the primary source of the greatest problem in infrastructure.

 In earthen fill construction today, it is virtually impossible for the moisture-density relations in lift compaction to match relations from lab compaction tests.
 It is also wrong to assume that compacted lift properties will ever match lab compacted properties, even when in the same moisture-density space.
-Therefore trial & error exercises are necessary on all lifts and projects to find a way to get some sort of fill construction done to some result.
-These trial & error exercises include “lab curve shopping”, “field data shopping”, new lab curves, parallel lab operations (for more curves to “shop”), false moistures after compaction, moisture adjustments, lift reworks, etc. All of these exercises involve some degree of inadvertent engineering compromise, largely unrealized by the engineer.
-This compromise is what prevents our compaction standards from being achieved, and causes construction of problematic fill elements founding our infrastructure.
-With SSCE®, ESOL removes these assumptions and trial & error exercises resulting in uninterrupted construction control at maximal production, real-time data verification of field optimums and compaction states, and known/verifiable compacted strength and stability properties.
+Assumptions and trial & error exercises are necessary though - on all lifts on all projects - in order to find a way to get some sort of fill construction done to some result.
+These trial & error exercises include “lab curve shopping”, “field data shopping”, new lab curves, parallel lab operations (for more curves to “shop”), false moistures after compaction, moisture adjustments, lift reworks, etc. All of these exercises involve some degree of inadvertent compromise, largely unrealized by the engineer.
+This compromise is what results in our compaction standards not being achieved, and causes construction of problematic fill elements founding our infrastructure.
+(Read more about the greatest problem and solution in infrastructure.)